Alternative dispute resolution procedure

 - involves relatively low costs

-This procedure is set out in Article 10 of the General Terms and Conditions for .be-registrants.
+You will find the description of the procedure in Article 10 of the General Terms and Conditions for .be-registrants.

 As an interested party you can initiate an ADR procedure with CEPANI.
 Once initiated, the procedure is conducted as follows: